(Speaking metaphorically of course)

 "Consider the shrub ox, close relative to the musk ox, as a shaper of chaparral ecology.
 These creatures tend to stand and fight as a herd when threatened, and make easy targets to human hunting techniques."

 "From the point of view of Wildfire Science, I suggest that fire itself is unnatural.
-A biorich environment full of both browsers and grazers would never provide a landscape that would burn."I also have to say I have the same sentiments as Richard Halsey and Kurt Schasker.
-I don't believe that the megafires which presently bring repeated destruction year after year were a normal ecological component of the past, though there was some fire no doubt prior to human presence as plant systems do have an element of fire recovery strategy encoded within their DNA.
+A biorich environment full of both browsers and grazers would never provide a landscape that would burn."I don't believe that the megafires which presently bring repeated destruction year after year were a normal ecological component of the past, though there was some fire no doubt prior to human presence as plant systems do have an element of fire recovery strategy encoded within their DNA.
 But getting back to the past 100+ years, other studies have shown that as recently as a few hundred years ago, though there was fire, not the megafire or forest canopy Fires the globe is experiencing today.
 (SMU Research: Ancient tree-ring records from southwest U.S. suggest today’s megafires are truly unusual) .
 The study relied on more than 1,500 years of tree-ring data and hundreds of years of fire-scar records gathered from Ponderosa Pine forests.
 Once again, what role did millions of then existing large animals play across North America even with the presence of Native Americans ?
 I previously alluded to this with my post Dances With Myths: Indigenous Native Peoples and Fire Ecology where I attempted to provide a more realistic picture of the average Native American as more of a real human, instead of being who has been romanticized as the ultimate land management Ecologist.
 Yes, who better than a Native to have a vast amount of knowledge about surviving off the land.
 But they still clearly had some impact on nature.
 I just don't believe it was always a positive effect.
 Take for example a couple of illustrations I used in that post of what the potential for massive animal numbers could have been on an earlier ecosystem even prior to European arrival.

 |Image - Wiki Commons Crabtree13 (2010)|